Hot and cold water systems - things to consider

 Water temperature

-Ensure incoming and stored water remains at a temperature of less than 20 °C, eg if necessary site storage tank in a cool place and provide insulation.
+Ensure incoming and stored water remains at a temperature of less than 20°C. For example, store the tank in a cool place and provide insulation.

-Check temperature at ball valve outlet every six months and record any findings.
+Check the temperature at ball valve outlet every 6 months and record any findings.

 The most convenient place to measure is usually at the ball valve outlet to the cold water storage tank.
-Useful to consider maximum temperatures recorded by fixed max/min thermometer.
+It is useful to consider maximum temperatures recorded by a fixed maximum and minimum thermometer.

-Fit tank with tight fitting lid and air vent.
-Maintain tank in a clean condition.
+Fit the tank with a tight-fitting lid and air vent.
+Maintain the tank in a clean condition.

-Check to ensure tank remains clean, at least annually .
+Check to ensure the tank remains clean, at least annually.

 Visually inspect cold water storage tanks and carry out remedial work where necessary.

-Water temperature - cold water outlets eg taps, showerheads
+Water temperature – cold water outlets such as taps or showerheads

 Check representative outlets for temperature as above on a rotational basis.